Ibrahim Sangaré (French footballer)

-Ibrahim Sangaré (born 15 March 1994) is a French professional footballer who plays as a forward for Azerbaijan Premier League club Gabala.
+Ibrahim Sangaré (born 15 March 1994) is a French professional footballer who plays as a forward, most recently for Azerbaijan Premier League club Gabala.

 Career

 Sangaré signed his first professional contract for Auxerre on 3 February 2017, having worked his way up in the lower French divisions with L'Entente SSG, Chambly, and Avranches.
 Sangaré made his professional debut for Auxerre in a 2–0 loss to US Orléans on 4 February 2017 in the Ligue 2.

 Sangaré spent 18 months in Turkey with Giresunspor and Menemenspor from June 2018, returning to France to sign for Créteil in February 2020.
 He further signed for Orléans, and Le Puy Foot 43.

 On 4 August 2025, Azerbaijan Premier League club Gabala announced the signing of Sangaré from Hapoel Hadera, to a one-year contract.
+On 1 June 2026, Gabala announced that Sangaré had left the club after his contract had expired.

 Personal life

 Sangaré was born in France, and is of Ivorian descent.